s0lst1c3/sentrygun/README.md

 ##Step 5 - Run System

-To run the SentryGun system, first start the SentryGun-Server instance by issuing the following command on the CnC machine:
+To run the sentrygun system, first start the sentrygun-server instance by issuing the following command on the CnC machine:

 	python run.py <options go here>

-SentryGun-Server accepts the following command line arguments.
+sentrygun-server accepts the following command line arguments.

  - --port   - specifies the port on which sentrygun-server should listen (defaults to 80)
  - --host   - specifies the address at which sentrygun-server should listen (defaults to 0.0.0.0 if --tunnels flag is not used.
 Defaults to 127.0.0.1 if --tunnels flag is used).
  - --debug  - Run in debug mode (not recommended for production environments)
  - --expire - Sets the number of seconds that alerts should remain active before they are automatically dismissed.
 To disable alert expiration, set this to 0 (default).
  - --tunnels - Creates ssh tunnels from localhost:PORT on sentrygun-server to localhost:PORT on a list of sentrygun clients, where PORT is the port at which sentrygun-server listens on.
 When this flag is used, sentrygun-server will always listen on localhost regardless of whether the --host is used.
-Use this option when running sentrygun on a hostle network (you should assume that you are).
-SentryGun clients should be specified with the format user@host:port.
+Use this option when running sentrygun on a hostle network (you should assume that you are). sentrysun clients should be specified with the format user@host:port.

 Once the server is running, start up each of the sentrygun sensor instances using the following syntax: